protocol docs

 Tokenomics

-$UGEN is the protocol's utility/meme token.
+$UGEN is the protocol's utility token.
 Fixed supply, no inflation, no mint after deploy.

 Symbol